LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

 This generates the following sequence of values in the 'in' array::

    3 -1 2 15 7 5 17 9 6 18 1 10 0 14 13 4 11 12 8 16

-.. note:: If no operator is passed to a RAJA scan method, the operator
-          ``RAJA::operators::plus`` is used by default.
-The result is a `prefix-sum`.

 ^^^^^^^^^^^^^^^^
 Inclusive Scans